 7 Best Hotels in Cairo, As Told By Someone Who’s Actually Been To All of Them

-Being a Cairo local means that I’ve at one point or another stayed overnight in most of the capital’s numerous hotels, and I eat/party/swim/drink/go to a wedding/go to a mind-numbingly boring conference in these same numerous hotels on a *very* frequent basis.
+Being a Cairo local means that we’ve at one point or another stayed overnight in most of the capital’s numerous hotels, and we eat/party/swim/drink/go to a wedding/go to a mind-numbingly boring conference in these same numerous hotels on a *very* frequent basis.

-In other words, I know my sh*t when it comes to Cairo hotels.
+In other words, we know what we're talking about when it comes to Cairo hotels.

 The good news though is that compared to the US and Europe, these high-end hotels in Cairo are infinitely more affordable.

 So if you’ve always wanted to have the 5-star hotel experience but found it just too damn expensive (we hear you) then Cairo just might be the place where you can indulge cheaper than you would anywhere else.

 We compiled a list of our 7 favorite hotels in Cairo based on which places produce the most bang for your buck, whether it comes to experience, location, view, restaurants, etc. Here they are in no particular order: